dorianim/distributed-timer/README.md

 - set custom background colors
 - change color or labels without restarting the timer
 - start the timer at a scheduled point of time in the future
+- prevent a device showing the time from going to sleep

 ## Screenshots